 In order to optimize your matrix organization, align with and satisfy customers, and execute multiple strategic plans effectively and efficiently, you must focus on optimizing the horizontal dimension.
-Therefore, you need to structure and operationalize horizontal structure first, and then set up the vertical dimension to support it.
-For many, this is a paradigm shift that involves a new understanding of management operating systems, and a new set of rules.
+Therefore, you need to operationalize the horizontal structure first and then set up the vertical dimension to support it.
+For many, this is a paradigm shift that involves a new understanding of management operating systems and a new set of rules.

 Let’s face it.
-Restructuring is hard, and the path is often rutted with potholes that can paralyze your best efforts; leaders who aren’t on board, demoralized employees, confusion and chaos.
+Restructuring is hard, and the path is often rutted with potholes that can paralyze even your best efforts; leaders who aren’t on board, demoralized employees, and confusion and chaos.

 You may need to update a number of pivotal management systems that focus on productivity, prioritization, and accountability.
 Our approach to structuring a matrix is designed to develop your leadership team's understanding and commitment to the organizational changes needed to successfully operationalize a matrix.